Service-Learning Toolkit for Civic Participation

 - Characteristics of Advocates: A list of 8 traits of successful advocates

 - What is Your Advocacy Style?
-A personal survey helps students understand their advocacy style
+A personal survey helps youth understand their advocacy style

-- Map Your Heartbreak-Change the World A group activity to help your students identify and prioritize the issues they care about
+- Map Your Heartbreak-Change the World A group activity to help participants identify and prioritize the issues they care about

-- Writing for Action: Students write letters to lawmakers and newspaper editors These tips from the National Education Association are also helpful.
+- Writing for Action: Youth write letters to lawmakers and newspaper editors These tips from the National Education Association are also helpful.